370639141/ZERB-Foundation-testing/README.md

 # ZERB-Foundation-testing

-Installing
-We'll use the Foundation CLI to set up a new project.
-If you already have the Foundation CLI installed from Foundation for Sites, you can skip this first command.

-Copy
+## Install Foundation
+1. Make sure you have Node.js installed.
-npm install --global foundation-cli
+2. Open Terminal and type `<npm install --global foundation-cli>`

 If you run into any permission errors (EACCESS) on OS X or Linux, you can try prefixing the command with sudo.